AndreyRusyaev/dotnet-netstat/README.md

 Show active tcp connections with connection time and module name.

 ## Supported platforms
-MacOS BigSur or newer, Windows 10 or greater.
-(TODO: Ubuntu)
+MacOS BigSur or newer, Windows 10 or greater, Linux (tested on Ubuntu 24.04).

 ## How to run it